 Chop the onion and Cubanelle or Italian peppers in the work bowl of a food processor until coarsely chopped.
 With the motor running, add the remaining ingredients 1 at a time and process until smooth.
 The sofrito will keep in the refrigerator for up to 3 days.
 It also freezes beautifully.

-*Cook's Note: Ajices dulces are little sweet peppers that look similar to the fiery hot Scotch bonnet or habanero peppers, only smaller.
+*Achiote seeds are a deep orange seed with a nutty flavor.
+They are available in many supermarkets and almost all Latin markets. *Ajices dulces are little sweet peppers that look similar to the fiery hot Scotch bonnet or habanero peppers, only smaller.
 They have a wonderful fresh herbal flavor, almost like cilantro, but only a tiny bit of heat.
 Culantro is an herb with broad, round-tipped leaves.
 Its flavor is similar to cilantro, but much more intense.
 Both ajices dulces and culantro are available in Latin markets.
 If you cannot find them, simply increase the amount of cilantro to 1 1/2 bunches.